Bank of Greenville (Greenville, MS)

 Cause Details

-Successive overflows causing short crops and the low price of cotton led to insolvency.
+Successive overflows causing short crops and the low price of cotton weakened the bank's position; chancery court closed bank and receiver appointed.

 Newspaper Excerpt